sumeeti/.dotfiles/README.md

 ```sh
 > . ~/.dotfiles/setup.sh
 ```
+It is completely untested though, so good luck with that.

 ### That `bashrc.vars` file
 I use the `vars` to hold secrets, i.e. usually passwords, access tokens and the like.